slothelle/cryptozoologist/README.md

 - `:common`
 - `:mythical`

-*Note:* you can only exclude one or you wan't have any animals!
+*Note:* you can only exclude one or you won't have any animals!

     Cryptozoologist.configurre do |config|
       configu.exclude = [:common]